denis-mludek/kaiju/README.md

 Note: typescript will be used in the examples, however the library also works just fine with javascript.

-0) We start with a staless "component"
+0) We start with a stateless "component"

 ```ts
 function button() {